Architecture

 fetchCallback

-method processes the response, using a chain-specific "Verifier" to validate proofs and return the results to the caller.
+(opens in a new tab) method processes the response, using a chain-specific Verifier to validate proofs and return the results to the caller.

 Core Components